tdep-developers/tdep-tutorials/02_thermodynamics/README.md

 Consequently, the free energy of the system at a given temperature can be obtained using this formula with a given set of phonons.
 However, by definition, the harmonic approach is missing the anharmonic contribution, which can dramatically modify the thermodynamic of the sytem.

-Fortunately TDEP is able to bring some correction that include part of the anharmonicity.
+Fortunately TDEP is able to bring some correction that include part of the anharmonicity [Ref.
+2].
-For a fixed volume, and staying at the second order in the force constants, the TDEP free energy is given by
+For given volume and temperature, and staying at the second order in the force constants, the TDEP free energy is given by
 ```math
 \mathcal{F}^{\mathrm{TDEP}} = \mathcal{F}_0^{\mathrm{TDEP}} + \lange V(\vec{R}) - V^{\mathrm{TDEP}}(\vec{R}) \range
 ```